mihailovy/voltage-measure/README.md

 >The voltage meter was made with the Arduino Uno microntroller board which is operating with
->the and and a voltage sensor which can operate with a voltage up to 25v DC.
+>and a voltage sensor which can operate with a voltage up to 25v DC.
 >Its a small project created with the intention to be presented and used as a learning material.

 ### Arduino Uno microcontroller